NIPQ: Noise proxy-based Integrated Pseudo-Quantization: Related Work

 \section{Related Work}

-Due to its practical usefulness, various studies have been proposed for multi-bit linear quantization~\citep{DoReFa,PACT,QIL,LSQ}.
-Most of these studies are based on STE and demonstrate their performance in well-known networks such as AlexNet~\citep{AlexNet} and ResNet.
-The accuracy has been improved significantly by learning quantization hyper-parameters in a differentiable form.
-However, in optimized networks such as MobileNet-v2, accuracy loss induced by STE instability has been reported for both activation~\citep{DSQ} and weight~\citep{PROFIT}.
-In order to mitigate the accuracy loss, complex pipeline and non-linear approximation have been proposed.
-These attempts have succeeded in quantizing the optimized network in low precision but have significantly increased the complexity and cost of QAT.
-In this work, NIPQ implements a QAT process without STE, enabling stable convergence without additional cost or complexity.
+Due to its practical usefulness, various studies have been proposed for multi-bit linear quantization~\cite{DoReFa,PACT,QIL,LSQ}.
+Most of these studies are based on STE, and the proposed schemes have evolved by designing the quantization function to enable the optimization of the quantization parameters via gradient descent.
+However, in optimized networks such as MobileNet-v2, accuracy loss induced by STE instability has been reported for both activation~\cite{DSQ} and weight~\cite{PROFIT}.
+They addressed the instability via a newly designed pipeline and non-linear approximation but suffered from the increased complexity and cost of QAT.
+In this work, NIPQ updates the quantization parameters without STE approximation, enabling stable convergence without additional cost or complexity and, most importantly, outperforming the existing methods by a large margin.

-Mixed-precision studies focus on allocating layer-wise or group-wise bit-width in consideration of precision sensitivity of each layer to minimize accuracy drop within a given resource constraints.
-This goal is achieved via various methods, e.g., RL-based~\citep{HAQ,RELEQ,SAQ}, Hessian-based~\citep{HAWQ,HAWQv2,HAWQv3}, and differentiable~\citep{MPDNN,DJPQ} algorithms.
-However, RL-based and Hessian-based methods are relatively complex and require a lot of parameter adjustments, and differentiable algorithms still suffer from STE approximation error.
-In this work, we reinterpret the differentiable bit-width tuning in terms of PQN-based QAT and greatly simplify mixed-precision quantization.
+Mixed-precision studies focus on allocating layer-wise or group-wise bit-width in consideration of the precision sensitivity of each layer to minimize accuracy drop within the given resource constraints.
+Various methods have been proposed, e.g., RL-based~\cite{HAQ,RELEQ,SAQ}, Hessian-based~\cite{HAWQ,HAWQv2,HAWQv3}, and differentiable~\cite{MPDNN,DJPQ} algorithms, but RL-based and Hessian-based methods are relatively complex, requiring a lot of parameter tuning, and differentiable algorithms still suffer from STE approximation error.
+In the present work, we reinterpret the differentiable bit-width tuning in terms of PQT framework, enabling the layer-wise bit-width tuning via gradient descent without STE instability.

-Robust quantization~\citep{KURE,Grad,Smooth} aims to guide the convergence of the network toward a smooth and flat loss surface based on additional regularization.
+Robust quantization~\cite{KURE,Grad,Smooth} aims to guide the convergence of the network toward a smooth and flat loss surface based on additional regularization.
 The robustness of neural networks is highly beneficial for deploying noisy devices or low-precision ALUs.
-In the case of NIPQ, it inherently improves the robustness during QAT with PQN.
-In particular, it is observed for the first time that the robustness of activation is enhanced as well as weight (Section \ref{sec:robust}).
+In the case of noise proxy, it inherently improves the robustness during PQT with PQN.
+As far as we know, we observe for the first time that the robustness of activation quantization can be enhanced (Section \ref{sec:robust}).